chrisprideC9/migration_script/README.md

    - Performing URL matching using various strategies
    - Setting similarity thresholds for fuzzy and H1 matching
    - Running AI-based matching for unmatched URLs
-   - Cross-checking with Ahrefs and Search Console data
+   - Cross-checking with Ahrefs and Search Console data (if available)
    - Reviewing and downloading results

 ## 🧠 Matching Process